emkpmg-zz/python/session_3/exercises/exercises_3.md

 ## Section C
 1. Ask the user to enter a persons name, if they enter a name, ask for the persons age.
 Store this information in a dictionary inside a list.
 Continue to ask for names until no name is given.
 Then print out all of the names and ages collected
+2. The beetle game is a dice game where depending on what you roll is how much of the beetle you can draw.
+If you roll a 6, you can draw the body
+If you roll a 5, you can draw the head
+If you roll a 4, you can draw the legs (but remember, you cannot draw legs without a body) If you roll a 3, you can draw the antenna (but remember, you cannot draw antenna without a head) If you roll a 2, you can draw the eyes (but remember, you cannot draw eyes without a head) If you roll a 1, you can draw the smile (but remember, you cannot draw a smile without a head) Create the beetle game.